 Many people feel that “budgeting is budgeting” regardless of the organization that you are in.
 That is not always the case.
-Effective and more precise budgeting is far more essential in an organization with slim margins and/or organizations that need to carefully manage cash.
-There is no industry where this is truer than a NFP.
+Nonprofit budgeting is a great example.
+Effective, precise budgeting is far more essential in an organization with slim margins and organizations that need to carefully manage cash.
+No where is this more true than in the not-for-profit sector.

-Because of these considerations or “barriers” to change, many organizations continue to budget using Excel worksheets – seemingly a “free” solution.
-However the hidden costs of this approach include frustration with the lack of flexibility from the department managers and manual collection of information and re-keying of data for the financial team, not to mention the potential of errors and a lack of a true database to get strategic insights from reporting and analysis.
-The benefits of a purpose-built solution for NFPs far outweigh the cost.
+Because of these considerations or “barriers” to change, many nonprofit organizations continue to budget using Excel worksheets.
+Many consider Excel to be an essentially “free” solution.
+However there are many hidden costs with this approach.
+These hidden costs include frustration with the lack of flexibility from the department managers, manual collection of information, and re-keying of data for the financial team.
+And of course, the potential of errors and a lack of strategic insights from reporting and analysis.
+The benefits of a purpose-built solution for nonprofit budgeting far outweighs the cost.

-- User experience – is particularly important in a NFP because department managers are less likely to be comfortable with Excel (as well as the budget preparation process).
-These people would prefer to have a system that can walk them through the process with a guided-user experience – like a GPS designed just for budgeting.
+- User experience is particularly important in a nonprofit because department managers are less likely to be comfortable with Excel.
+In addition, they are often unfamiliar with budget preparation.
+These staff would prefer to have a system that can walk them through the budget process with a guided-user experience.

-- Intelligence – (built in knowledge of budgeting, forecasting, workflow, revenue, expense, personnel, equipment) – for NFPs perhaps more so than any other industry, budgeting is critical to success.
+- Intelligence – We refer to “intelligence” as the system’s built in knowledge of budgeting, forecasting, workflow, revenue, expense, personnel, and equipment.
+For nonprofits, perhaps more so than any other sector, budgeting is critical to success.
 The budget needs to be aligned to the strategy and the strategy needs to drive the budgeting process.
 This cannot happen without built-in intelligence.

 - Cost of ownership – Cost of ownership has multiple components.
 There is the cost of the software, the cost of the hardware to support it, the cost of the implementation of the product and the personnel cost of maintaining the application.
-NFP’s want to minimize or even eliminate some of these costs.
-They simply do not have the funds for large-scale applications that require Fortune 500-type resources.
+Successful nonprofit budgeting requires minimizing or even eliminating some of these costs.
+Nonprofits simply do not have the funds for large-scale applications that require Fortune 500-type resources.

-- The Cloud – Cloud computing is a must for NFP’s.
-It offers the best user experience, the most flexibility to budget where and how each department head wants to budget, has built-in budget intelligence to simply deal with the complexities of NFP budgeting.
+- The Cloud – Cloud computing is a must for nonprofits.
+It offers the best user experience, the most flexibility to budget where and how each department head wants to budget, and it has built-in intelligence to deal with the complexities of nonprofit budgeting.
 And finally, because there is no hardware or software to buy and install and it is subscription-based, it offers the lowest overall cost of ownership and the shortest implementation times.